Collinformatics/HackTheBox/SkillsAssessment/Shells & Payloads/writeup.md

 As we can see, our creds are allowing us to list the directories.

-- Note: the terminal "$" indicates a root dir, so we may not have write permissions in these dirs.
+- Note: the terminal "$" indicates a root dir, so we may not have read or write permissions in these dirs.
 If that is the case the cmd will fail with a "tree connect failed: NT_STATUS_ACCESS_DENIED" message.

 Now lets create a .txt to test if we can upload a file.